cloudspannerecosystem/dynamodb-adapter/otel/README.md

        samplingRatio: YOUR_SAMPLING_RATIO
 ```

-### Step 3: Set Up Proxy Adaptor & OTEL Collector Service as a Sidecar on GKE
+### Step 3: Set Up Proxy Adapter & OTEL Collector Service as a Sidecar on GKE

 *   Use the `proxy-adapter-application-as-sidecar.yaml` file from the `deployment/sidecar-k8`
-    to set up the OTEL collector service along with the proxy adaptor as a sidecar.
+    to set up the OTEL collector service along with the proxy adapter as a sidecar.
 *   You can find step-by-step instructions in the
     `/deployment/sidecar-k8/README.md` file.